 President Barbara Lambesis, blambesis@wallacefountains.org

 Le WIC (Women's International Club) de Paris welcomes women of over 40 different nationalities residing in and around Paris.
-We offer activities such as museum visits, language classes (French, Spanish, Italian, English), coffee mornings, lunches, local walks, book groups, monthly meetings and much more!
-We extend a warm invitation for you to join us at one of our events and meet us in person to decide if you would like to join.
+We offer activities such as museum visits, coffee mornings, lunches, local walks, book groups, monthly meetings and more!
+We extend a warm invitation for you to join us at one of our events and meet us in person.
+Please contact us by email or fill out the website inquiry form.
+We look forward to meeting you!

 Contact: